fireship-io/fireship.io/hugo/content/lessons/pwa-performance-optimization-angular/index.md

 ### 2. Point the App Routing Module to the Lazy Module

 The main app routing module will now lazy load the content module whenever the user navigates to a router under the `/hn/` path.
-In this case, I am automatically redirecting, but you are not requried to do this.
+In this case, I am automatically redirecting, but you are not required to do this.

 ```typescript
 import { NgModule } from '@angular/core';